dansinker/tacofancy/seasonings/homemade_sriracha.md

 5. Transfer pureé to food processor and process for two to three minutes.
 6. Strain pureé through fine mesh strainer, using back of spoon or rubber spatula to press solids through strainer.
 7. Transfer finished sauce to glass jars and refrigerate.
 Can be stored for up to 6 months.

+### Notes

+* Any combination of red chile peppers will make a fine sriracha.
+Note thai chilis and serrano are hotter than jalepeños, so experiment with different combinations and find one that works for your taste.
+* If you can't find palm sugar (usually found in most Asian markets) light brown sugar can be substituted.
+Light brown sugar is slightly sweeter so you may want to start with three tablespoons and adjust after tasting before step 3.
+* Likewise, if you cannot find cane vinegar, rice wine vinegar can be substituted.
+Seasoned rice wine vinegar, commonly used in preparing sushi rice often has been sweetened, so keep that in mind if adjusting sweetener.
+* Some recipes have suggested the pureé can be thick after the seven day fermentation and water can be used to thin the mixture when processing after the boiling/simmering stage.
+* Finally, and **most importantly** be sure to santize the glass jars/containers you use to ferment and store your sriracha.
+Just ask your favorite homebrewer what can happen if you do not properly sanitize your glass container before storing foodstuffs in them.